Mathieu Joseph: Tampa Bay Lightning

 Joseph began his professional career in the 2017–18 season with the Tampa Bay Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch.
-He had a strong rookie season with the Crunch, including being named CCM/AHL Rookie of the Month for March 2018, during which he scored 4 goals and 10 assists for 14 points over 12 games; he also had a seven-game scoring streak within that span.
+He had a strong rookie season with the Crunch, including being named CCM/AHL Rookie of the Month for March 2018, during which he scored four goals and 10 assists for 14 points over 12 games; he also had a seven-game scoring streak within that span.
 Joseph finished the season with 15 goals and 38 assists for 53 points, leading the Crunch in regular season assists and points.
 Joseph also had three goals and seven points in seven Calder Cup playoff games.

 At the conclusion of the Lightning's training camp ahead of the 2018–19 season, Joseph found out he had made the opening night roster from general manager Julien BriseBois—before boarding the team's charter plane after a 3–2 Lightning win against the Florida Panthers, BriseBois informed Joseph he had made the roster.
-On October 6, 2018, Joseph made his NHL debut in a 2–1 Lightning win against the Florida Panthers at Amalie Arena.
+On October 6, 2018, Joseph made his NHL debut in a 2–1 Lightning win against the Florida Panthers.
 On October 16, he scored his first career NHL assist and point in a 4–2 Lightning win over the visiting Carolina Hurricanes.
-On November 4, Joseph scored his first NHL goal in a 4–3 Lightning overtime win over the Ottawa Senators away at the Canadian Tire Centre.
+On November 4, Joseph scored his first NHL goal in a 4–3 overtime win over the Ottawa Senators.

 Joseph was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.
 Following the murder of George Floyd and shooting of Jacob Blake, Joseph worked alongside goaltender Curtis McElhinney in creating a mask to represent social justice.
 The end product featured Black athletes who were trailblazers in the fight for equality, a fist flanked by the words Black Lives Matter and a Martin Luther King Jr. quote.
 Though Joseph was part of the Tampa Bay team during the regular season, he did not play in the playoffs.
 The Lightning won the Stanley Cup, defeating the Dallas Stars four games to two and due to his play during the season, got his name engraved on the cup.
-The following season, Joseph played a larger role with the Lightning and won a second Stanley Cup defeating his hometown Montreal Canadiens in the final.
+The following season, Joseph played a larger role with the Lightning and won a second Stanley Cup defeating his hometown Montreal Canadiens in the 2021 Stanley Cup Final series.